AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 Cloud WAN Deployment 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this deployment VPN connections are built directly with TGW/VPN.
+In this deployment IPsec tunnels are built directly to TGW VPN.

 |cloud_wan_3|